IQSS/dataverse-frontend/README.md

 $ ./add-env-data.sh
 ```

-Note: The above command uses the [dataverse-sample-data][dv_repo_dvsampledata_url] repository whose scripts occasionally fail, so some of the test data may not be added.
+Note: The above command uses the [dataverse-sample-data][dv_repo_dvsampledata_url] repository whose scripts occasionally
+fail, so some test data may not be added.

 <br>

-### Deployment
+## Deployment

-Once the site is built through the `npm run build` command, it can be deployed in different ways to different types of infrastructure, depending the needs of the installation.
+Once the site is built through the `npm run build` command, it can be deployed in different ways to different types of
+infrastructure, depending on the needs of the installation.

-We are working to provide different preconfigured automated deployment options, seeking to support common use cases today for installing applications of this nature.
+We are working to provide different preconfigured automated deployment options, seeking to support common use cases
+today for installing applications of this nature.

-The current automated deployment options are available within the GitHub `deploy` workflow, which is designed to be run manually from GitHub Actions.
+The current automated deployment options are available within the GitHub `deploy` workflow, which is designed to be run
+manually from GitHub Actions.
 The deployment option is selected via a dropdown menu, as well as the target environment.

 <details>
 <summary><strong>Examples for AWS and Payara</strong></summary>